cts198859/deeprl/README.md

 ## Usage
 Define all parameters in `config.ini`, and run `python3 main.py --config-path [path to config.ini]`.
+Multi-processing implementation is at multiprocess branch, in which the global wt and local batch are maintained in queues.
+It is not as optimal as the multi-threading implementation due to the potential lag between the generation and consumpution of each local batch.

 ## Example results
 **continuous control**     | discrete control